Sanoe Lake

-Sànoe Lake is an American actress, model, and surfer.
+Sànoe Lake is an American actress, model and surfer.

-Early life
+Personal life

 Lake was born and raised on Kauai, Hawaii.
-She is of Hawaiian, Japanese, Chinese, German, Irish and English descent.
-Her name "Sànoe" means "The Mist of the Mountains."

-Lake was 15 years old when she was discovered by a manager on the beach of Oahu's North Shore when she came in from surfing.
-Soon after she began working as a model internationally.
+She is of Hawaiian, Japanese and English descent.
+Her name "Sànoe" means "The Mist."
+Lake was 15 years old when she was discovered by a manager on the beach of Oahu's North Shore after coming in from surfing.
+Soon after, she began working internationally as a model.

+At 18 Lake moved to Hollywood, California.

 Lake had a successful career working as a professional model outside of the action sports industry; however, she became dissatisfied with the modeling industry stating that it often felt "shallow and empty."
+Lake began acting at 21 years old.

 Career

 Modeling

-Lake was the face used to launch the brand Roxy.
-The early Roxy campaigns that featured Sanoe were shot by the New York fashion photographer Dewy Nicks.
+At 16 years old, Lake was the face used to launch the brand Roxy.
+The early Roxy campaigns that featured Sanoe Lake were shot by the New York fashion photographer Dewy Nicks.
 The campaigns are credited for helping to create a new genre within the surfing industry for females by broadening their representation outside of competitive surfing.

 Lake was one of the first female surfers to come out of the surfing industry and cross over into mainstream media.
 She became known as the "Princess of Surf" throughout the surfing industry due to her multidimensional career.
 She has been featured on the cover of dozens of magazines and has been featured in various commercials worldwide.
 Some of the television commercial campaigns Lake was featured in were Target, Mastercard, Gap, Volkswagen, Eddie Bauer and MTV.
 Some of the magazines Lake was featured in were Elle, Vogue, Vanity Fair, W, Cosmopolitan, Variety, Sports Illustrated, Seventeen, People, Shape and Teen magazine.